Jaimi5/Jaimi5.github.io/docuHelper/mainpage.md

 ## Quick Links
-Documentation for most common methods can be found in its reference page. \n Configuration of the library in \ref Configuration. \n Some examples of usage of the library in \ref Examples.
+Documentation for most common methods can be found in its reference page. \n Configuration of the library in \ref Configuration. \n Some examples of usage of the library in \ref ListOfExamples.

 ## Used technologies
 - [RadioLib](https://github.com/jgromes/RadioLib)